 The implementation of LI services with captagent is no longer available and configurable on Sipwise C5, Sipwise requires deploying a revised solution with its ngcp-voisniff software module.
-This newer implementation also relies on a 3rd party LI provider representing the LI Mediation Function (MF), where Sipwise currently cooperates with Group2000, Pine and Utimaco.
+This newer implementation also relies on a 3rd party LI provider representing the LI Mediation Function (MF), where Sipwise currently (as of Sipwise C5 version mr4.5.2) cooperates with Group2000, Pine and Utimaco.